-10.3 Debris

-Debris shall be treated as follows: Cut and scatter all branches and brush to maximum height of 18 inches; no debris left within 10 feet of trail; butt-ends of any sawed limbs placed facing away from trail.
+10.3 Debris Debris shall be treated as follows: Cut and scatter all branches and brush to maximum height of 18 inches; no debris left within 10 feet of trail; butt-ends of any sawed limbs placed facing away from trail.
+10.4 Tread Reconstruction Any tread reconstruction shall be reconstructed at a minimum of a three (3) feet wide full bench whenever possible.

-10.4 Tread

-All tread shall be constructed at a minimum of three (3) feet wide full bench whenever possible.
 If fill is required, it should be supported by a stone retaining wall sufficient to support equestrian use.

-10.5 Rocks

-Maximum size rock material to be left in trail shall not protrude more than three (3) inches from the tread surface.
+10.5 Rocks Maximum-size rock material to be left in the trail shall not protrude more than three (3) inches from the tread surface.
 Exceptions may be made in scree fields or where only a portion of the tread is obstructed.
 All rock embedded in the trail surface should be stable.
-When used in structures, care will be taken to match rock to the immediate surroundings; grain patterns, lichen growth, etc. Excess tool marks on rocks are not acceptable.
-Non-native rock may not be imported into a work area without approval of Client.
+When used in structures, care will be taken to match rock to the immediate surroundings, grain patterns, lichen growth, etc. Excess tool marks on rocks are not acceptable.
+Non-native rock may not be imported into a work area without Client's approval.
+10.6 Woody material Woody material such as stumps, logs, and brush shall be removed from the billed sections of trail tread.
+10.7 Backslope Backslope of trail should be graded to 3 to 1 slope or until it matches the existing slope.

-10.6 Woody material

-Woody material such as stumps, logs, and brush shall be removed from the trail tread.

-10.7 Backslope

-Backslope of trail should be graded to 3 to 1 slope or until it matches the existing slope.

-10.8 Trail, Finished Condition

-Hand finish and grading of trail tread, backslope, down slope spoils, and drainage features shall leave a surface that matches the texture of the surrounding forest floor while enabling water to drain of the trail.

-10.9 Turns

-All turns should have a minimum radius of eight (8) feet and can be either a traditional rolling crown switchback or, on slopes with a maximum cross grade of 20%, an insloped turn with an entrance and exit rolling grade dip.

-10.10 Grade reversals
+10.8 Trail, Finished Condition Hand finish and grading of trail tread, backslope, downslope spoils, and drainage features shall leave a surface that matches the texture of the surrounding forest floor while enabling water to drain off the trail.
+10.9 Turns All turns should have a minimum radius of eight (8) feet and can be either a traditional rolling crown switchback or, on slopes with a maximum cross grade of 20%, an insloped turn with an entrance and exit rolling grade dip.
+10.10 Grade reversals Any grade reversal must be strongly anchored to discourage short-cutting.